Sean Heneghan BSc Hons, LicAc, MBAcC, HPD, DipCHyp, MBACP

 Counselling for addiction in Berkhamsted

-If you’re struggling with alcohol addiction or drug addiction and are looking for counselling or hypnotherapy in berkhamsted to help please feel free to get in touch.
+If you're struggling with alcohol or drug addiction and seeking compassionate counselling or hypnotherapy support in Berkhamsted, please get in touch.

 Make an Enquiry